 FAQ

-Open a CSV file with Notepad.
+Open a CSV file using Notepad.

 Select Save As.

-Click the drop-down arrow next to Encoding.
+Click the dropdown arrow for Encoding.

 From the Encoding list, select UTF-8.